The Newfoundland and Labrador Teachers’ Association Code of Ethics

 (iii) A teacher does not accept a position with an employer whose relations with the Professional Organization have been declared in dispute.

 (i) A teacher reports through proper channels all matters harmful to the welfare of the school.
-S/He does not bypass immediate authority to reach higher authority without first exhausting the proper channels of communication.
+They do not bypass immediate authority to reach higher authority without first exhausting the proper channels of communication.

 (ii) A teacher does not criticize the professional competence or professional reputation of a colleague, except to proper officials and then only in confidence and after the colleague has been informed of the criticism.

-(iii) A teacher notifies any other teacher whose pupils s/he proposes to tutor on a regular basis.
+(iii) A teacher notifies any other teacher whose pupils they propose to tutor on a regular basis.

 (iv) Teachers do not take any individual or collective action which is prejudicial to the Association, to other members of the Association, or to the profession generally.